yoanmalie/d8-theming-guide/core-themes/stark.md

 *Stark* can be very useful for **developers** to determine whether module-related CSS and JavaScript are interfering with a more complex theme.
 It can also be useful for **designers** interested in studying Drupal’s default markup without the interference of changes commonly made by more complex themes.

+> In a nutshell, Stark outputs vanilla Drupal css and html.

 ![Stark screenshot](../img/stark.png)

 ***